outpatient US Clinical experience

 Because of this physician's dedication to teaching and mentoring, he is very popular among students.
-During certain months, he may have 10-12 students at a time.
+During peak periods (Apr-Aug), he may have 10-12 students at a time.
 Despite this number, he has created a system that allows him to get to know all learners and write meaningful letters of recommendation.

 Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in internal medicine or family medicine since cardiology problems are so common in these specialties.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.